 Copyright© 2015 Aly Cohen, MD.

 Dr. Cohen received her undergraduate degree at the University of Pennsylvania.
 She went on to medical training at Hahnemann University Hospital School of Medicine in Philadelphia, and completed her internship and residency in internal medicine at Beth Israel Medical Center in New York City.
 Dr. Cohen continued her specialist training in rheumatology and autoimmune diseases at Montefiore Hospital/Albert Einstein University Hospital in the Bronx, New York.
-Dr. Cohen is currently in private practice in Monroe Township, New Jersey.
+Dr. Cohen is currently in private practice in Princeton, New Jersey.
 Her practice, that she founded in 2011, Integrative Rheumatology Associates P.C., focuses on both traditional western medical management of rheumatologic ailments, as well as integrative options for total “wellness”, such as biofeedback, acupuncture, cognitive therapy, diet and exercise counseling, environmental toxin counseling, smoking cessation, stress management and sleep evaluations.

 Dr. Cohen is trained in medical acupuncture from the Helms Institute at UCLA and Environmental Medicine from Dr. Andrew Weil and the Arizona Center for Integrative Medicine.
 In 2012, she was honored as the recipient of the Jones/Lovell Rheumatology Scholarship at the Center for Integrative Medicine in Tucson, Arizona.
 She has studied and worked alongside Dr. Andrew Weil and his colleagues in the field of integrative medicine over the past two years.
 Dr. Cohen regularly lectures on healthy dietary and integrative medicine techniques to her patients and the community.